Many of the questions we receive are addressed in existing documents on this website. These two documents are most likely to answer your questions:

 Yes, the DRDP (2015) is aligned with the Preschool Learning Foundations and the Infant/Toddler Learning and Development Foundations.
 It also aligns to the Head Start Child Development and Early Learning Framework and the California Common Core State Standards.

-View the correspondence between the DRDP to the Infant/Toddler and Preschool Foundations at https://www.desiredresults.us/drdp-2015-aligned-california-foundations
+Explore the correspondence between the DRDP to the Infant/Toddler and Preschool Foundations using this tool which links the DRDP domains and measures to the applicable foundations: DRAccess.org/foundations

 Use the Infant/Toddler View while the child is receiving early intervention services.
-The Preschool View is used after the child transitions into a preschool program.
+Use the Preschool View after the child transitions into a preschool program.

 Yes.
-Families should be informed of the DRDP (2015) assessment and its benefits to teachers and programs as well as to families.
-Describe the assessment to families as observations of children's skills during typical routines and activities throughout the day to inform instructional planning.
+Families should be informed of the DRDP and its benefits to teachers and programs as well as to families.
+Describe the assessment to families.
+You could say, "I will watch your child in activities like snack time, free play, and art.
+As I watch, I will note their skills.
+When I finish the assessment, I can share a report with you of what I learned that helps us all understand your child's skills and areas of growth."
 However, if a family is still uncomfortable, you may waive the assessment.
 The SELPA should track these decisions so they know that these are not missing records.

 Refer to "An Overview of the DRDP (2015) for Families" for a description of the assessment for families as well as a list of the benefits.